What GSM Should Linen Bedding Be? The Number That Matters More Than Thread Count

 What is a good GSM for linen bed sheets?

 For most climates and sleep styles, 160–180 GSM is the sweet spot for linen bedding.
 This weight provides enough density to feel substantial and durable, while remaining light enough for year-round use in warm and temperate climates.
-Lighter linen (140–160 GSM) is better for very hot conditions or hot sleepers.
-Heavier linen (180–200+ GSM) suits cooler climates or those who prefer more structured, weighty bedding.
-SCANDALINEN uses 165–175 GSM for all French Linen bedding — chosen specifically for performance in warm, humid climates.
+SCANDALINEN uses 165–175 GSM for all French Linen bedding.

 Why doesn’t thread count apply to linen?

-Thread count measures how many threads are woven into a square inch of fabric.
-It was developed as a quality indicator for cotton, where finer, more uniform fibers can be woven at higher densities.
+Thread count was developed as a quality indicator for cotton, where finer, more uniform fibers can be woven at higher densities.
 Linen fibers are longer, thicker, and naturally irregular — they do not lend themselves to the same dense weaving as cotton.
-A high thread count in linen either means the fabric is blended with another fiber, or short-staple flax has been processed to allow denser weaving — neither of which indicates higher quality.
+A high thread count in linen either means the fabric is blended with another fiber, or short-staple flax has been processed to allow denser weaving.
 GSM is the correct quality indicator for linen.

 Is higher GSM linen always better?